pydata/xarray/doc/user-guide/groupby.rst

     ds.groupby("letters")["b"]

-Just like in pandas, creating a ``GroupBy`` object is cheap: it does not actually split the data until you access particular values.

-To group by multiple variables, see the section on `Grouper Objects`_
+To group by multiple variables, see :ref:`this section <groupby.multiple>`.

 Binning
 ~~~~~~~